matthew-setiawan/Analogue-Music-Synthesizer/report/real_time_programming.md

 ### 2.2.2 Interrupts
+A series of interrupts were needed for the coursework to ensure that the tasks could be run synchronously in parallel and in a time performant manner.
+The interrupts included doing a series of sampleISR interrupts as needed to examine the overall state of the system and monitor changes that occur.
+Specifically, we have a total of 4 possible interrupt routines including:
+- SampleISR interrupt for playing sounds, this allows voltages to be changed accordingly to enable sounds corresponding to the sawtooth and sine wave output waves to be relevantly generated.
+ScanKeyTask() will use the SampleISR interrupt as shown in dependency diagram.
+- CAN_REGISTER_RX ISR, this has the effect of receiving messages and writing these message values into a queue in the ISR which receives data from other tasks.
+Meanwhile, the decodeTask() will use the ISR to process the relevant messages in queue.
+- CAN_TX_ISR() : This is necessary for tracking number of output slots usable by CAN_TX and is done through the use of semaphores.

 ### 2.2.3 Minimize Memory Usage

 To reduce CPU utilization, our group considered the storage and access of variables within the system.